Radiofrequency ablation

 You will probably have some discomfort or mild pain where the needles have gone into your skin.
 Treatment to the liver can also cause shoulder pain in some people.
 This is caused by pain travelling along a nerve near the liver, which is connected to nerves in the shoulder.
 This is called referred pain.

 You will have painkillers to take home, although you may not need to use these.
 Contact your healthcare team if you are taking painkillers and they are not working.
-Also let them know if you have still have pain 1 or 2 weeks later, or if the pain is getting worse.
+Also let them know if you still have pain 1 or 2 weeks later, or if the pain is getting worse.

 Flu-like symptoms (post ablation syndrome)